-For more information about career planning services, please contact the Counseling Center at 509.793.2035, the career advisor at 509.793.2056, or the BBCC Library at 509.793.2350.
+For more information about career planning services, please contact the Counseling Center at 509.793.2035.

 BBCC Learning Center Childcare

 The BBCC Learning Center Childcare building is located on campus at 7726 Bolling Street.
 Opened in 2004, the BBCC Learning Center Childcare accommodates children from the age of one year through school age.
 The center is licensed by the Department of Social and Health Services.
 Trained staff provides a safe, caring and healthy environment for the children.
 The center is open from 7:30 a.m. until 6:00 p.m. to accommodate students enrolled for day classes.
 Drop in care is provided on a space-available basis.
 The center is available to the children of BBCC students, staff, and the community.
 For information regarding fees and availability of space in the Learning Center please call 509.793.2173.